saurabhMadman/SpringRest/README.md

 @ComponentScan : Root Directory

-Rest of the code is in Repo
+Rest of the code is in Repo.
+Enjoy Coding!!!!!!